What is Pepper X?

 When the man known for cultivating the hottest peppers on the planet says “We’re playing with fire”, you know you’ve got world bending, Inception-level heat on your hands.
-Ed Currie, of Carolina Reaper fame and the mad scientist behind PuckerButt Pepper Company, has done a BIG one better with the (temporarily-named) Pepper X. Weighing in at 3.18 million Scoville heat units, the Pepper X dwarfs other super-hot peppers on the Scoville scale, and it’s only a Guinness Book of World Records acknowledgement away from being the official hottest pepper in the world.
+Ed Currie, of Carolina Reaper fame and the mad scientist behind PuckerButt Pepper Company, has done a BIG one better with the (possibly temporarily-named) Pepper X. Weighing in at 3,180,000 Scoville heat units, the Pepper X dwarfs most other super-hot peppers on the Scoville scale, and it’s only a Guinness Book of World Records acknowledgement away from vying for the official title of hottest pepper in the world.

-Compared to our jalapeño reference point, the Pepper X is up to 1,272 times hotter than the mildest jalapeño.
+Let’s put some perspective around the estimated spiciness that we do know.
+Compared to the jalapeño, our reference point, the Pepper X is up to 1,272 times hotter than the mildest jalapeño.
+At minimum, it’d be 398 times hotter.
 Yes, you read that right.

 But let’s not stop there.
-How about compared to a habanero – for many the upper end of eatability (and a very hot chili in its own right).
+How about compared to a habanero?
+For many, the habanero is the the upper end of eatability (and a very hot chili in its own right).
 Compared to the mildest possible habanero, it’s 31 times hotter.
 The Bhut Jolokia (ghost pepper)?
 Four times hotter.
-Even compared to the current official hottest chili pepper in the world, the Carolina Reaper, the Pepper X is exponentially hotter – at its maximum, it’s at least twice as hot as the mildest Reaper at 1.6 million SHU.
-Comparing against a max Reaper, it still kicks it to the rub by over a million Scoville heat units.
+Even compared to the current official hottest chili pepper in the world, the Carolina Reaper (1,400,000 to 2,200,000 SHU), the Pepper X is exponentially hotter – at its maximum, it’s at least twice as hot as the mildest Reaper.
+Comparing against a max Reaper, it still overpowers it by nearly a million Scoville heat units.

 They have a shape similar to a Carolina Reaper, bulbous often with a scorpion-like tail (but other photos show them a little more elongated looking more like a Bhut Jolokia).
 These are gritty-looking chilies, to put it lightly: pock-marked, gnarled, and misshapen.
 If the devil is a gardener, this would be his fruit of choice.
 They just look evil – very befitting for the beyond intense heat they hold.